abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 we're not in the present moment.
 This is particularly apparent in our meditation, where the work is to bring our minds into the present and cut through the delusions we create around notions of time.
-The entire universe we attach to—what we like, dislike, dread, hate, fear, love—is a creation of our minds.
+The entire universe we attach to---what we like, dislike, dread, hate, fear, love---is a creation of our minds.
 We've created it in the present moment.
 Then we create this illusion of time and a whole universe of *saṁsāra*, which we feel trapped in.
 But the whole creation of time is something we do now, in the present moment.

 Bringing the mind to the present moment is hard work, because, over the years, we have pursued the habit of creating time, so that now this habit has great momentum and it keeps pushing us into the past and future.
-As a result, we could say, it takes a real 'balancing act' to overcome that momentum—to bring ourselves back to a place that is centered and balanced in the present moment.
+As a result, we could say, it takes a real 'balancing act' to overcome that momentum---to bring ourselves back to a place that is centered and balanced in the present moment.
 Doing this is a matter of balance rather than effort.